PLAN YOUR TRIP

 Business visits increased to 24% in June 2019 (800,000).

-Visits to the UK by overseas residents decreased in 2018 in comparison to 2017.
-However, holidays are still the most common reason as to why people visit the UK.
-There were 15.1 billion holiday visits to the UK in 2018 accounting for 40% of the total.
+Visits by overseas residents decreased in 2018 in comparison to 2017.
+However, holidays are still the most common reason why people visit the UK.
+There were 15.1 billion holidays to the United Kingdom in 2018 accounting for 40% of the total.
 The USA is the top visiting country followed by France, Germany, the Irish Republic and Spain.